Marine Fish Compatibility

-However, if you intent to keep a single specimen of any such species, the fish could run into difficulties, especially if it lives in an over crowded tank.
-Among other problems, such as diseases infection, the fish may not show its full coloration due to stress, or it may just keeping hiding in a corner all day long from bully.
+However, if you intend to keep a single specimen of any such species, the fish could run into difficulties, especially if it lives in an overcrowded tank.
+Among other problems, such as diseases infection, the fish may not show its full colouration due to stress, or it may just keeping hiding in a corner all day long from the bully.
 Worse, it could also develop a habit of nipping at other fish, though that could be a sign of boredom as much as a symptom of aggressiveness, Some species also require a certain “comfortable space” for it to swim and move around in order to be happy.

 3) Compatible species of fish

 Here are some Tips/consideration to be taken before introducing your fish;

 – Shoaling fishes i.e; Anthias should be kept in groups and are compatible with other various species of reef fish.